AutoBodyShopNear.com vs RepairPal: Which Is Better for Finding a Body Shop?

 Shop count (as stated) 43,000+ body-shop-only listings 3,800+ certified shops

-Body repair focus 100% body and collision related Not body-only, includes general mechanical repair context
+Body repair focus 100% body and collision related Not body-only; includes general mechanical repair context

-Repair type filters Collision, PDR, bumper, frame, glass, painting, scratch, hail, rust No equivalent body-first filter depth highlighted in this comparison
+Repair type filters Collision, PDR, bumper, frame, glass, painting, scratch, hail, rust No equivalent body-first filter depth

 Price estimate tool No built-in estimator Fair Price Estimator with cost ranges